manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 ---

-Users can obtain metrics about your website through a Looker dashboard.
+Users can obtain metrics about the App usage through a Looker dashboard.
 Metrics about per page and per search visit is possible through Looker dashboard

 ![Image](https://github.com/user-attachments/assets/a84d12d6-ec86-4c0f-8641-995a6ebbbd53)